How To DIY a Flocked Christmas Tree

 How to Flock a Christmas Tree With Spray-On Flocking

 Spray-on flocking is a slightly more convenient way to make a flocked Christmas Tree.
-Canned “snow spray” works pretty much in the same way that spray paint does.
+Canned “snow spray” works pretty much the same way spray paint does.

 - When spraying the branches of your tree, work from the bottom to the top, and still try to finish one section at a time.

 - Start on the outer tip of each branch and move inwards.